Skip to content

 Observability is not optional

 If you cannot see what a system is doing in production, you cannot deploy it confidently.
 Logging, error tracking, and run history are requirements, not enhancements.
 Every production service must have all three.
+Scoped to production services.
+Shared libraries are consumed by services that own observability at their boundary; static sites and react-apps have different observability concerns (client-side error tracking) that are covered by the frontend standards, not this rule.

 Deploy anytime, release when ready